VICO-UoE/mlpractical/notes/running-jobs-on-the-compute-cluster.md

 ### Saving model output

 To enable you to analyse any model you train on the cluster, you will probably want to save the model state during training to allow you to restore the model for example in Jupyter notebook running on a DICE or personal computer.
-You could optionally have your Python script also do all the model analysis and just the save the numeric results (e.g. final training / validation set performance) and any generated plot outputs (e.g. training curves) to the cluster file system while the job is running, however even in this case it will usually be worthwhile when running longer jobs to checkpoint your model state during training to allow you to restore from the last saved state in run which you manually abort or errors out due to an exception or job timeout.
+You could optionally have your Python script also do all the model analysis and just the save the numeric results (e.g. final training / validation set performance) and any generated plot outputs (e.g. training curves) to the cluster file system while the job is running, however even in this case it will usually be worthwhile when running longer jobs to checkpoint your model state during training.
+This allows you to restore from the last saved state in runs which you manually abort or error out due to an exception or job timeout.

-The easiest option for saving model state is to use the in-built [`Saver`](https://www.tensorflow.org/api_docs/python/state_ops/saving_and_restoring_variables#Saver) class in TensorFlow, which allows the variables which define a model's state to be checkpointed to a file on disk during training.
-The `example_tf_mnist_train_job.py` script gives an example of setting up a `Saver` instance and using it to checkpoint the model after every training epoch.
+The easiest option for saving a model state is to use the in-built [`Saver`](https://www.tensorflow.org/api_docs/python/state_ops/saving_and_restoring_variables#Saver) class in TensorFlow, which allows the values of variables which define a model's state to be checkpointed to a file on disk during training.
+The `example-tf-mnist-train-job.py` script gives an example of setting up a `Saver` instance and using it to checkpoint the model after every training epoch.

 The example script also uses the `SummaryWriter` class described in the [`08_Introduction_to_TensorFlow`](../notebooks/08_Introduction_to_TensorFlow.ipynb) notebook to log summaries of the training and validation set accuracy and error values to log files which can be loaded in TensorBoard to visualise training runs.
 The script also gives an example of manually accumulating these statistics into NumPy arrays and saving these to a `.npz` file which may be useful if you wish to create plots from these values using Matplotlib.